fechanique/cordova-plugin-fcm/README.md

 You will need to ensure that you have installed the appropiate Android SDK libraries.

-:warning: For Android >5.0 status bar icon, you must include transparent solid color icon with name 'fcm_push_icon.png' in the 'res' folder in the same way you add the other application icons.
+For Android >5.0 status bar icon, you must include transparent solid color icon with name `fcm_push_icon.png` in the 'res' folder in the same way you add the other application icons.
 If you do not set this resource, then the SDK will use the default icon for your app which may not meet the standards for Android >5.0.

 #### iOS compilation details